piekb/semantic-web-tech/README.md

 7. make-answer/extract_functional_queries.py
 8. make-answer/make_answer.py

+Before running data_rewrite.py, please delete the output folder in the data-rewrite folder, since the script makes it.

 ## File overview
 `data-rewrite` contains two subfolders: input and output.
 The input folder contains the original dataset.
 The Python file in there takes these files, applies the pre-processing and spits out data in several files in the output folder.